spiceandwolf/QSPN/README.md

     numpy.save('data/sgtbdat/queries/user/test_query_sc.npy', arr_query)
     numpy.load('data/sgtbdat/queries/user/test_query_sc.npy', arr_query)

 If this query workload is only used as update workload, only this one file is enough.
-But please note that if the $q$-th (staring from $0$) query is an update operation (INSERT sentence), the 'arr_query[q, :, 1]' must be all $-1$.
+But please note that if the $q$-th (staring from $0$) query is a data update operation (INSERT sentence), the 'arr_query[q, :, 1]' must be all $-1$ and the 'arr_query[q, :, 0]' represents the inserted data tuple.
+This is how we distinguish between data update operation and query.

 For query workload used for Single-Table CardEst, it should contains another three npy files.